 EXPERT TIP!
-Read this and the following Software section carefully before changing any DIP switches or software settings.
+Read this and the following Software section carefully before installing any hardware.

 8.1.
 Front panel

 Front panel features:

 - SO-239 (or N-female) connector for Port A - SO-239 (or N-female) connector for Port B - 8 SO-239 (or N-female) connectors for antenna inputs - LEDs: red LEDs indicate which A port antenna has been selected and green LEDs indicate which B port antenna is selected